cybercodeintelligence/CyberCI/README.md

 # Cyber Code Intelligence

-This repository provides papers, code and tools that a beginner needs to start exploring the field of Cyber Code Intelligence (CCI).
+This repository provides papers, code and tools that a beginner needs to start exploring the field of Cyber Code Intelligence (CyberCI).

 # Content
   * [Introduction](#Introduction)